How to Hang Lights for Christmas

 Types of Christmas Lights

-- Christmas string lights: The most commonly used light.
-Its bulb shape resembles a candle with a pointed tip.
+- Christmas string lights: The most commonly used lights, along with C7 and C9 lights.
+A string light's bulb shape resembles a candle with a pointed tip.
 They are generally 1/4-inch in diameter and 5/8-inch tall.

 - Icicle lights: String lights that mimic the appearance of icicles hanging on overhangs, peaks and windows.

-- LED Christmas lights: Uses light-emitting diodes, rather than filaments to produce light.
-LED lights are more efficient, durable and longer-lasting than fluorescent incandescent lights.
-LED technology saves money and energy.
+- LED Christmas lights: Use light-emitting diodes (LEDs), rather than filaments, to produce light.
+LED lights are more efficient, durable and longer-lasting than both fluorescent and incandescent lights.
+LED technology also saves money and energy.
+There are LED lights that change and/or transition to different colors.
+You can even find LEDs that flicker, like flames.

-- Battery operated lights: Provides more freedom for your Christmas decorating.
-Uses an attached battery pack to power the lights.
+- Battery operated lights: Provide more freedom for your Christmas decorating.
+An attached battery pack is used to power these lights.

-- Twinkling Christmas lights: String lights flash on and off.
-Typically, 20 percent of the bulbs twinkle or flash randomly, and 80 percent of the bulbs stay on.
+- Twinkling Christmas lights: String lights that flash on and off.
+Typically, 20 percent of these bulbs twinkle or flash randomly, while 80 percent stay on.

 Prepare to Install Christmas Lights

-Starting with a clear decorating plan will ensure that the entire project flows smoothly.
+When learning how to hang Christmas lights, it helps to start with a clear decorating plan.
+This will ensure that the entire project flows smoothly.

-- Map out a plan for lights: Pick a focal point to highlight, such as the front door or some other architectural feature like columns or eaves.
-Place your brightest lights, or a higher concentration of lights, on the areas you want to pull the most focus, and build out your plan from there.
+- Map out a plan for lights: Pick a focal point to highlight, such as the front door, or some other architectural feature, like columns or eaves.
+Place your brightest lights, or a higher light concentration, on the areas you want to pull the most focus.
+You can build out your plan from there.

-- Consider light placements: String lights along some of the most commonly decorated areas such as along walkways or driveways, over landscape plants like hedges or trees, outlining the roofline or windows and door frames or wrapped around railings or posts.
+- Consider light placements: String lights along some of the most commonly decorated areas.
+You may hang them along walkways or driveways.
+Or they can be draped over landscape plants, like hedges or trees.
+You can also outline the roofline, windows and door frames with lights or wrap them around railings or posts.

 - Choose the type of lights: Make sure the lights are rated for outdoor use.
-Incandescent lights offer a traditional warm glow, and there are now energy-efficient LED bulbs available in a choice of warm or cool glow.
+Incandescent lights offer a traditional warm glow.
+But there are now energy-efficient LED bulbs available offering warm or cool glows.
 LED bulbs can provide significant energy and cost savings over the course of the entire holiday season.
+Some LEDs are controllable with a smartphone app, allowing colors and patterns to be changed remotely.

 - Choose the right Christmas light clips that fit your application: Adhesive clips are best for columns or railings, and universal clips are best for rooflines.

 - Determine how many lights you need: Measure all the straight lines of the house and add them together.
-Don’t forget to measure the distance to your power source!
+Remember to measure the distance to your power source.

-- Pay attention to the connection limits light strands: Don’t connect more strands together than the directions recommend as this is a fire hazard.
+- Pay attention to the light strands' connection limits: Don’t connect more strands together than the directions recommend, as this is a fire hazard.

 How to Hang Lights Outdoors